expo/expo/docs/pages/versions/unversioned/guides/customizing-webpack.md

 If you need to edit the config the best way to do this is by running `expo customize:web` and selecting the `webpack.config.js` option.
 This will install `@expo/webpack-config` as a devDependency and create a template `webpack.config.js` into your project.
-You can now make changes to the default config then return it for the CLI to use.
+You can now make changes to a config object based on the default config and return it for Expo CLI to use.
 Deleting the config will cause Expo to fallback on the default again.

 If you create a new Webpack config or make any changes to it you'll need to restart your Webpack dev server with `expo start --web`.